jschoeneberger/bergerblog/content/post/wwc_base_eq/index.md

 This gives us a small version of a data file like we might have when analyzing data from a research study: an outcome variable _y_, an independent variable _x_, two covariates of interest _c1_ and _c2_ (the latter a binary), and a numeric and alphanumeric representation of treatment group _tx_ and _tx_a_, respectively.
 For our purposes, we are interested in assessing the baseline equivalence of the two covariates _c1_ and _c2_.

+#### Baseline Equivalence Function

 Now we'll step through chunks of the baseline equivalence function.
 First, we see the function takes four input arguments: the data file to be analyzed (in_dat), an argument representing the variable we want to assess for equivalence (dv), the variable denoting the treatment groups (iv), and the type of model based on the dv (either "t" for continuous variables or "l" for binary variables).
 Note that the function, as I've specified it, assumes a character representation of the intervention groups where control/comparison/BAU is coded as "CT" and treatment/intervention is coded as "TX".
 The initial step is to split the file into separate intervention groups.
-The function also assumes that the data frame specified as the in_dat argument represents the analytic sample (i.e., the sample that would be used to estimate the primary outcome of interest, _y_).
-Effectively, this data frame should already have accounted/removed records with missing data, etc.
+The function also assumes that the data frame submitted to the function represents the analytic sample (i.e., the sample that would be used to estimate the primary outcome of interest, _y_).
+Effectively, this data frame should already have accounted for/removed records with missing data, etc.

 ```r
 ##baseline equivalence function for continuous and binary covariates